Rockcliffe St. J. Manley: Personal life and death

 He was married twice, to Ulla-Brita Henriksson who predeceased him, and later to Linda St-Denis.
-His second cousin once removed was the Prime Minister of Jamaica - Michael Norman Manley.
-He had three children, Peter, Martin & Annie.
+His second cousin was the Prime Minister of Jamaica - Michael Norman Manley.
+He had one son, Peter Henrik Manley and four grand children.
+He was also step father to Martin & Annie St-Denis.
 Manley died on 31 December 2011 in St. Mary's Hospital (Montreal).